sbulav/sbulav.github.io/_posts/2024-08-20-running-testcontainers-in-kubernetes.md

 Kubedock's documentation doesn't have good examples(or any examples) of how you can run Kubedock as a standalone service, however in my opinion this is the most comfortable way to integrate Testcontainers in your CI.
-Also I couldn't find any article discribing this setup, so I decided to describe my way of doing it in this blog post.
+Also I couldn't find any article describing this setup, so I decided to describe my way of doing it in this blog post.

 Let's dive in and see how you can implement this.